 You see, in an aquarium environment, you are essentially mixing two things that don’t belong together – water and electricity.

-- Which is the best power strip for your aquarium?
+Which power strip is best for your aquarium?

-What to look for when choosing a power strip for your aquarium
+What should you look for when choosing a power strip for your aquarium?

-Generally speaking, there are three different features that I look for in an aquarium power strip.
+Generally speaking, there are four different features that I look for in an aquarium power strip.

 Many power strips come with loops or holes that you can screw through to mount it off the floor, say on your base board.

-I personally mount all my power strips on the back wall of my wooden aquarium stand, inside the cabinet.
+Me?
+I mount all my power strips on the back wall of my wooden aquarium stand, inside the cabinet.

 2. Surge protection